dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/adding-model.md

 The preceding code creates a [DbSet\<Movie>](/dotnet/api/microsoft.entityframeworkcore.dbset-1) property that represents the movies in the database.

 ASP.NET Core is built with [dependency injection (DI)](xref:fundamentals/dependency-injection).
 Services, such as the database context, must be registered with DI in `Startup`.
-Components that require these services are provided these services via constructor parameters.
+Components that require these services are provided via constructor parameters.

 In the *Controllers/MoviesController.cs* file, the constructor uses [Dependency Injection](xref:fundamentals/dependency-injection) to inject the `MvcMovieContext` database context into the controller.
 The database context is used in each of the [CRUD](https://wikipedia.org/wiki/Create,_read,_update_and_delete) methods in the controller.